-Accommodation Bill is signed by a third party called accommodation endorser.
-This bill once it is signed enables the second party to obtain a loan or credit to a specific purpose.
-An accommodation bill is endorsed by a reputable third party who stands as the guarantor for the second person to secure a credit or loan.
+Accommodation Bill is signed by a third party called an accommodation endorser.
+This bill enables the second party to obtain a loan or credit for a specific purpose.
+An accommodation bill is endorsed by a reputable third party who stands as the guarantor for the second person to secure credit or a loan.

 The accommodation endorser (guarantor) often accept to sign an accommodation bill as a favor for the second party, it has no attached.
 However, the guarantor must be trustworthy because he is liable for the credit secured by the second party who he stands for.

 A Little More on What is an Accommodation Bill